 Eric joined Watsi on March 5th, 2015.
-Six years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Eric's most recent donation traveled 8,700 miles to support Chambani, a quiet and kind boy from Tanzania, to fund clubfoot surgery so he can run and play.

 Eric has funded healthcare for 95 patients in 14 countries.